PhilippPeron/raw-retriever/README.md

 # RAW Retriever

-RAW Retriever finds RAW images in a directory and copies them to the JPG location via drag&drop.
+RAW Retriever finds NEF-RAW images in a directory and copies them to the JPG location via drag&drop.
 It is made for photographers.

 My personal photography workflow consists of downloading the JPGs and sorting them.
 Afterwards I get the RAW images for my best images from the camera.
 That way I don't have to copy all the RAWs from the beginning.